Stepping Stones to Nature

 -

-Between April 2024 and April 2025 we worked with three primary schools: Grangetown and Caedmon in Redcar and Cleveland and Thorntree Academy in Middlesbrough.
+Between April 2024 and March 2026 we have worked in five primary schools: Grangetown and Caedmon in Redcar and Cleveland and Newpor, Thorntree, and Linthorpe in Middlesbrough.

-The project has engaged 110 children aged between seven and nine, as well as 14 member of teaching staff.
+Through our schools based work we have engaged 320 children aged between seven and nine, as well as 20 members of teaching staff.

 -